jevinthaiparampil/nurikabe-asp/README.md

 2. ```bash
    pip install -r requirements.txt
    ```
-Then run the following for single instance, or use the command for all instances as given below.
+3. Open the repo and then run the following for single instance or for all instances as given below.

 ## Run a single instance